IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 - `vw` - 1% of the viewport's width.
 - `vh` - 1% of the viewport's height.

-### Use blank lines, indentation, and comments to Sensibly organize your CSS
+### Use blank lines, indentation, and comments to sensibly organize your CSS
 ```css
 /* This is a CSS comment */
 h2 {